 This two-day online workshop starts with a three-hour interactive input session on the first day.
-This session is designed to familiarise participants with the language, rhetoric and functions of academic CVs and cover letters/statements of motivation and to motivate them to take a strategic approach to “making the match” for a specific type of entry-level academic position (postdoc, teaching).
-In the afternoon, participants will work individually to revise their current CV and draft a cover letter/statement of motivation for a position of their choice.
+This session is designed to familiarise participants with the language, rhetoric and functions of academic CVs and cover letters or statements of motivation and to motivate them to take a strategic approach to 'making the match' for a specific type of entry-level academic position (postdoc, teaching).
+In the afternoon, participants will work individually to revise their current CV and draft a cover letter or statement of motivation for a position of their choice.
 A second session focusing on issues arising from participants’ own writing will take place several days later.
 Prior to it, participants will be expected to provide supportive peer feedback to at least two colleagues in order to support revision and refine their ability to ‘see’ application materials from a target reader’s perspective.
 The instructor will also be available for short individual consultations by appointment in the afternoon of the second day.